Dubrovnik

 Overview of Dubrovnik

-The city of Dubrovnik is one of the tourist gems of the Adriatic with a great location and an exciting history, dating back to both the Roman Empire and the centuries as an independent republic with a large and thriving trade.
+Dubrovnik is a Croatian city and one of the tourist gems of the Adriatic with a great location and an exciting history, dating back to both the Roman Empire and the centuries as an independent republic with a large and thriving trade.

 The old town behind the heavily fortified walls and towers is the heart of the city and the reason that so many tourists visit Dubrovnik.
 Narrow alleys, beautiful streets and fine squares with a wealth of architectural masterpieces are some of the things you find here.
 The prosperous past of the city as Ragusa does reflect the city scene along, for example, the main street Stradun.